isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 .. note::

-   It is possible to restart the servers one at a time, in no particular oder.
+   It is possible to restart the servers one at a time, in no particular order.
    The clocks must be in sync before restarting the servers.

 .. note::